SomeBlackMagic/docker-stackwait/README.md

 4. **CI/CD pipeline issues** - Pipelines report success even when services are broken
 5. **Downtime risk** - No automated way to prevent bad deployments from reaching production

-`docker-stackwait` solves these problems by:
+`stackman` solves these problems by:
 - **Waiting** for all services to deploy and pass health checks
 - **Monitoring** real-time service status, container health, and task failures
 - **Validating** that all containers become healthy before considering deployment successful